 - Controlling access to systems and networks allows us to stop people who are not allowed to view your personal information from getting access to it.

 - Training for our staff allows us to make them aware of how to handle information and how and when to report when something goes wrong.

-You can find more details of our Information Security within our general description of security measures.
+You can find more details of our Information Security within our general description of security measures (113KB PDF).

 Will your personal information be sent or stored in countries without the same Data Protection rights as the UK?

 The majority of personal information is stored on systems in the UK.
 But there are some occasions where your information may leave the UK either in order to get to another organisation or if it’s stored in a system outside of the European Union (EU).

 We have additional protections on your information if it leaves the UK ranging from secure ways of transferring data to ensuring we have a robust contract in place with that third party.

 We’ll take all practical steps to make sure your personal information is not sent to a country that is not deemed ‘safe’ either by the UK or EU Governments.